useoutline/analytics-sdk/README.md

 const analytics = await useOutlineAnalytics('OA-xxxxx');
 analytics.sendEvent('eventName');
 ```

+### Typescript Support

+The SDK is built with TypeScript, so you can enjoy all the benefits of TypeScript type checking and auto-completion when using the Outline Analytics SDK in your projects.

 That's it!
 You are now ready to integrate Outline Analytics into your application and start tracking user interactions.